 Even if you’re not someone who follows the Facebook trend, we all visit it sometimes.

-Then it should come as no surprise then that your readers are probably Facebook users too.
+So it should come as no surprise that your readers are probably Facebook users too.

-Like the process used by your Facebook wall, Facebook Comments works the same way.
+Like the process used by your Facebook wall, Facebook Comments work the same way.

-The well known style is easily recognized and will allow users to leave responses in a way that they are already familiar with.
+This well-known style is easily recognized and will allow users to leave responses in a way that they’re used to.

 That’s plus number one for WordPress commenting with Facebook.